Your website can never have enough members. But you've got to dig in and and do something if you want more members to come your way.

 Free trials are a common practice for membership websites.
 In a nutshell, the site takes the user's payment information and promises not to charge them for a few days while they decide whether to stick around.

-The upside of free trials is evident for users.
-They get to try out products and services before spending any money.
+The upside of free trials for users is a no-brainer.
+They get to try out your membership before spending any money.
 However, free trials can also benefit you as a website owner.

 As a rule of thumb, we recommend that you limit free trials to your most basic membership tier.
 You can set up a limited free trial period using MemberPress.

-When the trial is over, users will be charged at your regular rate automatically.
+When the trial is over, users are charged at your regular rate automatically.

 5. Create a Blog and Post New Content Often